river06/leetcode2/README.md

     - stack: keep track of last invalid position before the valid substrings
     - two points: number of left should be greater than number of right.
 Otherwise reset.
 - **remove invalid parentheses**:
+    - Remove any extra close parenthesis will make the string valid in terms of close parenthesis for strings with more close parentheses
+    - Also need to revert the string or start from the end to remove extra open parentheses, consider `))()((`
-    - DFS: don't try to remove the close parenthesis that has been removed.
-Don't remove consecutive open parentheses.
+    - DFS: (1) don't try to remove the close parenthesis that has been removed.
+(2) Don't remove consecutive close parentheses.
     - BFS: kind of brute force.
 Need to generate all possible combinations.
 - **different ways to add parentheses**: divide and conquer is one way